fai9al7dad/Tawseel-Wa-Tasgheel-JS-SDK/readme.md

 - [ ] check if the collection is init before chaining
 - [ ] do all crud operations
 - [ ] check permission before crud
-- [ ] create an abstract class for sdk to allow for e
+- [ ] create abstract classes and interfaces